 Female Hair Loss and it’s Emotional Impact

 Women’s Hair Loss Causes.
 You wake up in the morning, sit up and look at your pillow.
 You see that during the night more hair has fallen out.
 You get yourself ready by brushing your hair and in the process you pull even more hair out.
-In an effort to hide your scalp that each day becomes more, and more visible, you try different hair styles; you spend more and more time each day teasing your hair, trying volumizing shampoos.
-When it comes to women’s hair loss it can be a frightening and when nothing seems to work.
-It can cause stress and can bring on depression, but you should know there are real solutions.
+In an effort to hide your scalp that each day becomes more and more visible, you may try different hair styles; you spend more and more time each day teasing your hair, trying volumizing shampoos.
+When it comes to women’s hair loss, it can be a frightening and when nothing seems to work.
+It can cause untold stress and can bring on depression, but you should know there are real solutions.

 Here is a look at the many causes of hair loss:

 The most common type of hair loss seen in women is androgenetic alopecia.
 It’s also known as female pattern alopecia or baldness.
 What happen is the hair begins to thin predominantly over the top and sides of the head.
 It affects approximately one-third of all susceptible women, and is most commonly seen after menopause, although it may begin as early as puberty.
 Hair normally falls out at approximately 100-125 hairs per day.
 Fortunately, these hairs are replaced.

 True hair loss occurs when lost hairs are not regrown or when the daily hair shed exceeds 125 hairs.
 Hair loss genetically, can come from either side of the parents family.

 There are two distinct different types of hair loss, one being medically known as Anagen effluvium and Telogen effluvium.
 Anagen effluvium is often due to internally administered medications, such as chemotherapy, that poisons the growing hair follicle.
 The other is Telogen effluvium which is due to a large number of hair follicles entering the resting stage at the same time.